Crisp, Refreshing & Clean Taste

 Facts & Figures

 Gurkha beer comes with ABV 4.8%.
 Fat 0gm, saturated fat 0gm, sugars 0gm, calorie 45kcal, carbohydrates 3.0gm.
-Ingredients: water, malted barley, hops.
+Ingredients: malted barley, hops, oats, yeast and water.

 The Art of Making

 Gurkha beer is suitable for vegans.
-We do not use any animal additives for its production.
-We use barley, oats, yeast & water.
+We only use barley, oats, yeast and water.

 Our ingredients are simple and pure: Barley, hops, yeast and water, sometimes a little wheat or corn to vary the style.
 We source all ingredients, where possible locally.
 Organic barley comes from the local estate and we regularly meet the farm managers to ensure the planting will yield correct protein content.
 The barley is roasted to our own, very precise specifications.